-That doesn’t really happen here in Arizona, so I decided to create this simple fall tree craft to remind us of the changing seasons and cooler weather!
+We don’t get much change in seasons here in Arizona, so we decided to create this simple fall handprint tree craft for kids to remind us of the changing seasons and cooler weather!

-Read on below to see how simple it is to make this fun handprint craft.
+Read on below to see how simple it is to make this easy fall tree craft.

 Easy Tree Handprint Art For Kids

 - Blue cardstock